Skip to main content

 She has also represented clients before the Inter-American Commission for Human Rights, participated in the Universal Periodic Review (UPR) process for Bolivia, and reviewed Ecuador’s compliance with the International Covenant on Civil and Political Rights and Honduras’s obligations under the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

-Barbara has authored or contributed to dozens of Equality Now’s reports, including the upcoming report Failure to Protect: How Discriminatory Sexual Violence Laws and Practices are Hurting Women, Girls and Adolescents in the Americas.
-Barbara has also led coalition-building workshops in Sucre, Bolivia.
+Barbara’s significant contributions extended beyond this case.
+She authored and contributed to numerous reports for Equality Now, including the report Failure to Protect: How Discriminatory Sexual Violence Laws and Practices are Hurting Women, Girls and Adolescents in the Americas, which identified legal barriers across the Americas.

 One of the most exciting aspects of Barbara’s job with Equality Now is the opportunity to collaborate and create networks and coalitions among local organizations of youth advocates, feminist lawyers, and gender-based violence survivors to advocate for systemic changes to local legal systems.